top of page

 Did you know that dry eye can be one of the most common complications following eye surgery?

-Pre- and post-surgery lubrication can be important for your recovery, as it may help the healing process of the injured tissues of the eye.
+Proper pre- and post-surgery lubrication may be important for the healing process of the injured tissues of the eye.
 Discover how to be on the safe side before and after an ophthalmological procedure.

 A female doctor checking on a patient post-surgery